What Was DB Cooper's Plan 'A'?

 I think it likely that DB Cooper started his day in Seattle.
 I believe he probably already had a motel room lined up, and a rental car.
 While Cooper was clearly familiar with the Seattle region, I do not believe that he lived there at the time of the skyjacking.

-The benefit to starting the day in Seattle is that it gave him some options.
+The benefit to starting the day in Seattle is that it gave Cooper some options.
 Specifically, if he had to abort the skyjacking attempt he could easily have disembarked in Seattle as a regular passenger and traveled back to his motel to regroup and try another day.
-Likewise if he successfully pulls off the caper flawlessly it appears that he would have landed in the outskirts of Seattle, temporarily stashed the money and parachutes, worked his way back to his motel, changed his clothes, then got behind the wheel of his rental car and collected the stashed ransom, perhaps even the parachutes.
+Likewise if he pulled off the caper flawlessly it appears that he would have landed in the outskirts of Seattle, temporarily stashed the money and parachutes, worked his way back to his motel, changed his clothes, then got behind the wheel of his rental car and collected the stashed ransom, perhaps even the parachutes and attache case.

-It is very important to remember that at this very early hour, the authorities wouldn’t even know whether he was still on the jet because it was still flying slowly to Reno.
-Also, remember that there was no sketch or description for Cooper released as well.
-This means he had no worries about someone thinking he looked like Cooper because no one yet knew what Cooper looked like.
+It is very important to remember that at this very early hour the authorities wouldn’t even know whether he was still on the jet because it was still flying slowly to Reno.
+Also, remember that there was no sketch or description for Cooper released at this time.
+This means Cooper would have had no worries about someone thinking he looked like the skyjacker because no one yet knew what Cooper looked like.

 To begin, I think he immediately leaves the area.
-The reason for this is because he had to understand that given his comments regarding the Seattle region that the authorities are going to quickly start combing over the area to find the guy.
+The reason for this is because he had to understand that given his comments regarding the Seattle region the authorities were going to quickly start combing over the area to find him.
 Therefore, it makes no sense to stick around especially if he’s got a jump on the authorities while they’re still waiting for the jet to land in Reno.

-In my mind, the plan that makes the most sense is to turn the rental car in at SeaTac and catch a red-eye flight out of town mere hours after he jumps.
+In my mind, the plan that makes the most sense is to turn the rental car in at SeaTac and catch a red-eye flight out of town.
 Think about it, he could actually be boarding a flight in Seattle at the same time that the authorities are just realizing that he is no longer on the jet as it arrives in Reno.

 In fact, if this were actually Cooper’s Plan A, it would also partially explain why he chose to skyjack the flight he did and why he was so concerned about things getting pulled together by 5PM and getting the “show on the road.”
 After all, he had a late night flight to catch.

 With this in mind, I looked into red-eye flights out of Seattle.
 Sure enough, United Airlines had a non-stop red-eye flight to New York City during the 10PM hour.
-Thereby giving Cooper enough time to jump, land, get back to his motel, change clothes, check-out, retrieve the ransom, go to SeaTac, return his rental car, check his luggage and board the flight to NYC.
+Thereby giving Cooper enough time to jump, land, get back to his motel, change clothes, check-out, retrieve the ransom, go to SeaTac, check his luggage and board the flight to NYC.

 Of course, there is a fair amount of conjecture here but it makes sense.
 He had to be aware that he had several hours where he could have moved quite freely before a sketch was broadcast along with a description.
-The logical course of action is to leave the scene of the crime as quickly as possible--meaning, get out of the Pacific Northwest.
+The logical course of action is to leave the scene of the crime as quickly as possible.